jueqingsizhe66/zhaoEmacs.d/README.md

 c. when you finish m  , you can move(with command R) ,you can copy(with command C), you can delete(with command d)

-d.
+d. use plus(+) to create an new directory.

+e.
 Funny place.
 Emacs can simultaneously open two directory by
     open two buffers in the left-right zones, so you can use left zones as source directory, the right zones as target directory for copying and moving files.